1.1 He is described on his entrance as "need not to be a big man but he creates at once an impression

 diminish.
 He illustrates the reason for this in the play, via the Inspector, where he outlines the ways each of the Birlings have

 influenced someone from a completely different background and social class.
-This is the way Priestley viewed pre-war Britain.
+This is the way Priestley viewed pre-war England.

-Priestley is reminding the audience of the two World Wars and Great Depression that had all taken place within 30 years before the play being written.
+as Priestley reminding the audience of the two World Wars and Great Depression that had all taken place within 30 years before the play

 and millions of Eva Smiths and John Smiths still left with us" and "we are all one body.
 The message